golesuman/Advanced-Realstate-price-prediction/README.md

 # Advanced-Realstate-price-prediction
-In this repository I will add my projects related to data science
+In this repository I will add my projects on Realstate price prediction.